Herod's Law: Plot

-As time passes, Vargas indulges in his newfound power and wealth.
-He finds ever more crafty ways to alter the law to his benefit, imposing heavy taxes on the townsfolk.
-He introduces Robert Smith, who had come to the town looking for his money, as an American engineer tasked with implementing electrical lighting in the town (under promise of a 50-50 business partnership), and lodges him at his home.
-Doña Lupe, fed up at Vargas's ever increasing demands for money and his indulging freely of her girls' services, hires a bouncer who severely beats him up when he goes to collect payment.
-Later that night, Vargas ambushes the bouncer and Doña Lupe, killing them and dumping their bodies in a ravine, inadvertedly leaving his PRI pin at the scene of the crime.
+Vargas indulges in his newfound power and wealth.
+He finds ever more crafty ways to alter the law to his benefit, imposing draconian taxes.
+He introduces Robert, who had come to the town looking for his money, as an American engineer tasked with implementing electricity in the town and lodges him at his home.
+Doña Lupe, fed up at Vargas's demands for money and his indulging freely of her girls' services, hires a bouncer who severely beats him up.
+Later that night, Vargas ambushes the bouncer and Doña Lupe, killing them and dumping their bodies in a ravine, inadvertently leaving his PRI pin at the scene of the crime.

-In the morning, he finds his pin is missing and, in a panic, orders Pek to conduct an investigation in order to gain some time.
-He decides to frame Filemón, the town drunkard, as the murderer, and Doctor Morales as the mastermind behind the crime.
-He has Morales exiled for his alleged participation in the crime and also for sexual misconduct towards his young housekeeper and other town girls (which is implied to be partly true, albeit grossly exaggerated).
-While "transporting" Filemón to jail, he discovers the drunkard had found his pin at the ravine, and even though he had planned to let him go after buying his silence with money and alcohol, he kills him in cold blood and leaves him on the side of the road.
+In the morning, he finds his pin is missing and, in a panic, orders Pek to conduct an investigation in order to buy time.
+He decides to frame Filemón, the town drunkard, as the murderer, and Doctor Morales as the mastermind.
+While "transporting" Filemón to jail, he discovers the drunkard had found his pin at the ravine.
+He instead kills him and leaves him on the side of the road.

-Returning to the town, he finds his wife cheating on him with Smith, prompting him to fly into a rage and chain her up in their house after beating her.
-A power-drunk Vargas then extols draconian taxes and fines upon the population, making a disgruntled Pek denounce him as "the worst municipal president the town has ever had".
+Returning to the town, he finds his wife cheating on him with Smith, prompting him to beat her and chain her up in their house.
+A disgruntled Pek denounces him as "the worst municipal president the town has ever had".
 López arrives in the town, having fled into the countryside after having orchestrated a failed attempt on a political rival's life, and demands Vargas give him the money he has made.

-While trying to get the money at his house, he finds his wife had escaped his captivity and eloped to the United States with Smith, taking all the money with her.
+While trying to get the money at his house, he finds his wife had escaped and eloped with Smith, taking all the money with her.
 His sanity shattered, a rambling Vargas kills López and his henchman Tiburón, before confronting a mob of angry townsfolk led by Father Pérez and Pek.
 He is nearly lynched but is saved by the intervention of government officials on a manhunt for López.

 The film ends with Vargas having become Federal Deputy, presenting himself as the one who brought justice to the corrupt López.
 Ramírez has become administrator at the landfill Vargas used to work at, and a newly appointed mayor arrives at San Pedro de los Saguaros, mirroring the exact way Vargas and his wife arrived at the town at the beginning of the story.